BashedCode/forestry-demo/_posts/2021-11-03-windows-perflib-issues.md

 ---
 Tonight it seemed like my laptop was going to die.
 The CPU was maxed, even after stopping programs it seemed unresponsive.
 Finally, I was able to reboot and the same thing happened.
 This isn't normal for this system.
 It is snappy and quick most of the time with almost all the applications I throw at it.

 I load the trusty Event Viewer to try to figure out what happening and notice errors I have seen many times before.
 A ".dll failed with error code The device is not ready.
 Performance data for this service will not be available."
 Keeps showing for a few different .dll files.
-I am sure I have seen this on other systems and never had to worry about it but I take the bait and look it up.
+I am sure I have seen this on other systems and never had to worry about it this is different so I look it up.

 ![](/uploads/2021/10/03/windows-perflib-issues.png)